necrose99/frabjous/README.md

 sync-uri = https://github.com/csmk/frabjous.git
 auto-sync = Yes
 ```

+> ¹ To use the testing branch for particular packages, you must add the package category and name (e.g., foo-bar/xyz)
+in `/etc/portage/package.accept_keywords`.
+It is also possible to create a directory (with the same name) and list
+the package in the files under that directory. ↩

 ## Repository tree
 This is a list of packages available and their associated description: